AWS Redshift Advanced

 • provides Relational Database service

-• supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, and the new, MySQL-compatible Amazon Aurora DB engine
+• supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, Amazon Aurora, and IBM Db2 (added in 2023) DB engines

 • as it is a managed service, shell (root ssh) access is not provided